 Lekki Conservation Centre is an oasis of calm and fresh air in this mega city.
 A tropical rain-forest in the outskirts of Lagos, it is a popular choice destination for tourists and anyone looking to be in touch with nature and bask in the lush vegetation that the area holds.
 It is located at Lekki Conservation Centre Road in Lekki Peninsula, Lagos.

 This town was built for participants of the festival of arts and culture in 1977.
 The place has a rich cultural heritage and makes for a good sight to see for people looking to explore Lagos.

-You might want to visit this coastal town to get a feel of the rich history of the state and get to see the artifacts serving as physical evidence of colonialism and slavery in the country.
+You might want to visit the coastal town of Badagry to get a feel of the rich history of the state and get to see the artefacts serving as physical evidence of colonialism and slavery in the country.